 - The Alternate Text Production Center works primarily with the publishers to obtain electronic texts of textbooks when requested by students with print-related disabilities.
 Additionally, the ATPC also can produce textbooks and other materials in braille.

 - Resources for the Blind & Dyslexic (RFB&D)

 - Recorded audio format is one method of making information accessible to persons who are blind or visually impaired.
 Many individuals with learning disabilities also use materials in audio format because they find it difficult to process printed information.
 Audio material is commonly recorded on CD's or other storage media.
-SMC acquires many literary works and standard college textbooks in audio format from organizations such as Recordings for the Blind and Dyslexic (RFB&D).
+SMC acquires many literary works and standard college textbooks in audio format from organizations such as Learning Ally.

 - Santa Monica College has the appropriate hardware and software in order to make Alternate Media.

 The California Community Colleges Guidelines for Producing Instructional and Other Printed Materials in Alternate Media for Persons with Disabilities contains more details about the provision of alternate media by the California Community colleges.